 Section 9.
-This curriculum comes into force 1 September 2018 and applies to all students admitted to the programme from autumn 2018.
+This revision of the curriculum comes into force 1 September 2022 and applies to all students admitted to the programme from autumn 2021.

 Subsection 2.
 When a new curriculum is published, or in the event of significant changes to this curriculum, transitional regulations will be set out in the curriculum as appendix.